Specifies the package deployment options.

-To successfully install an app in DevelopmentMode, it must meet these additional conditions beyond what is typically required for Windows Store app:
+To successfully install an app in DevelopmentMode, it must meet these additional conditions beyond what is typically required for UWP apps:

 - The app must be unique to the current user account.
 No other user can have an app with the same package family name installed on the computer.

 - If a previous version of the app was installed, the previous version must also be installed in DevelopmentMode.
-Windows Store app can't be updated with a DevelopmentMode app and vice versa.
+UWP apps can't be updated with a DevelopmentMode app and vice versa.

 - The app must be on an Microsoft Windows NT File System (NTFS) partition.
 Partitions with other formats are unsupported.